fblecha/readinglist/README.md

 * (WIP) Behind the Cloud by Marc Benioff and Carlye Adler
 * (WIP) Site Reliability Engineering: How Google Runs Production Systems by  Betsy Beyer, Chris Jones, Jennifer Petoff, and Niall Richard Murphy
+* Deep Work: Rules for Focused Success in a Distracted World by Cal Newport
-* (WIP) Lean Branding: Creating Dynamic Brands to Generate Conversion by Laura Busche
+* Lean Branding: Creating Dynamic Brands to Generate Conversion by Laura Busche
 * Lean Customer Development: Building Products Your Customers Buy by Cindy Alvarez
 * Extreme Ownership: How U.S. Navy SEALs Lead and Win by Jocko Willink and Leif Babin
 * The Virgin Way: Everything I Know about Leadership by Richard Branson